 This unit has no prescribed assessment methods.
 Evidence for this unit may include, but is not limited to:

+- Written question and answer/test/exam

+- Oral question and answer

 - Case study

-- Written question and answer/test/exam

 - Report

-- Oral guestion and answer

 - Written description

+- Role play/simulation

 - Project

-- Role play/simulation

 - Practical demonstration

 - Group discussion

 All evidence must be clearly signposted and made available for the external moderator upon request.